Godot Tips and Best Practice

 Delete # Delete stuff Control + C # Copy stuff Control + D # Duplicate stuff Control + A # Add child node Control + W # Close script Control + F # Find in script Control + Z # Undo F # Focus selection

 In case you did not know, you can fly around in the 3D Editor by holding down the right mouse button and moving with WASD.
-Also, you can alter your fly speed with the mouse wheel.
+Also, you can alter your fly speed with the mouse wheel and speed up your flight with Shift.

 That is that